melezhik/swat/swat-advocacy.md

 No it does not.
-As already told cpan distribution tests are fine and do it's job and I think developers usually try to "equip" theirs modules with proper test suites to cover regression ( at least ) and sometimes if they are diligent enough even to try to catch up with brand new features of their shiny applications and modules ;)
+As already told cpan distribution tests are fine and do it's job and I think developers usually try to "equip" theirs modules with proper test suites to cover regression at least.
+And sometimes if they are diligent enough even to try to catch up with brand new features of their shiny applications and modules ;)

 But what I try to say here that swat is _another_ point of view on testing process.